How to Keep Your Flowers Fresh in Their Coolers

 Use Vases with Cool Water

-Once flowers are cut, they need a steady water supply to stay hydrated in time for their sale in a corsage, bouquet, or other floral arrangements.
-Before placing inside a commercial cooler, fill vases with cold water.
+Once flowers are cut, they need a steady water supply to stay hydrated for sale in a corsage, bouquet, or other floral arrangements.
+Before placing them inside a commercial cooler, fill vases with cold water.
 Put loose flowers in these, or preserve them in their original packaging if delivered pre-arranged for corsages and bouquets.

 Remember to only select vases made of safe materials — plastic containers are preferred over metal to avoid altering the crucial pH balance of the water and the preservative qualities of hydrating solutions.